Platypus Facts Duck-Billed Platypus

 Photo: Platypus swimming underwater

-The platypus is a small semi-aquatic Australian mammal with a rubbery duck-like beak, a beaver-like tail, and otter-like webbed feet with venomous spurs.
+The platypus is a small semi-aquatic Australian mammal with a duck-like beak, a beaver-like tail, and otter-like webbed feet with venomous spurs.
 It is a monotreme, one of only two animals that lays eggs like a bird—but feeds its babies milk like a mammal.
 For these reasons, when Europeans first saw this odd animal in 1798, they were convinced the platypus was a hoax—a humbug!

 What the Correct